 The real Istanbul – culture, people, food, fun – the ultimate 14 hour experience –

 Here we are, at it again, promoting our own product.
-If we didn’t believe in it, trust us we would ditch it altogether and focus all of our efforts on the website.
+If we didn’t believe in it, trust us we would ditch it altogether and focus our efforts elsewhere.
 The simple truth is that The Other Tour is THE best way of seeing, doing, experiencing and becoming a part of this city.
 And it all takes place in one day.
 A day that, no matter how awesome you are (and I’m sure that you are pretty awesome), you would never be able to replicate on your own.

 The Other Tour takes you away from the Old Town and puts you in real Turkish environments where you will have the chance for direct, bona fide interaction with the people that make this city so special.
 We pride ourselves on honesty, extensive knowledge (regarding everything), humor and fun.
 Our aim is to give you the most complete picture of modern day Turkey (so you’ll learn a lot of history in the process) and to open your mind up to the concepts that drive and motivate us.
 People who have been on the tour have called it “the highlight of my trip“, “trip of a lifetime“, “life changing” and many more other not-so-incredible adjectives…